ibm-cloud-docs/key-protect/kur.md

 * `hpcs-at-data-1-day_events_summary.csv`
 * `hpcs-at-data-1-day_events_summary_by_action.csv`

-This is useful for analyzing KMS key activity patterns, identifying which services and users are performing key operations, and investigating migration-related events like `ack-migrate`.
+This feature is useful for analyzing KMS key activity patterns, identifying which services and users are performing key operations, and investigating migration-related events like `ack-migrate`.

 ## Troubleshooting
 {: #kur-troubleshooting}

-The following information helps you resolve common issues when running the Key Usage Reporter tool.
+The following information helps you to resolve common issues when running the Key Usage Reporter tool.

 ### IBM Cloud CLI not installed
 {: #kur-ts-cli-not-installed}